LonoDIY/LonoMindPlusExt/README.md

 Some examples need to load the software serial port extension provided by Lono at the same time.
 The repository address is https://github.com/LonoDIY/LonoSoftwareSerial

-Example code reference to repository https://github.com/LonoDIY/LonoCode
+Example code and STL model files reference to repository https://github.com/LonoDIY/LonoCode

 ## Blocks